 Ending Japan’s Role in the Ivory Trade

-Japan has long played a prominent role in the illegal ivory trade and elephant poaching crisis.
+Japan has long played a prominent role in the illegal ivory trade and elephant poaching crisis driven by the trade in ivory.
+EIA calculates that since the 1970s, Japan has imported ivory from more than 262,000 African elephants.
 In the 1980s, Japan was the leading consumer of elephant ivory from Africa, most it from poached elephants imported through trade loopholes.
-The 1989 international ban on commercial ivory trade allowed elephant populations to recover from this crisis, but it was unfortunately undermined by two approved “one-off” international sales that confused consumers and stimulated demand for ivory.